magpylib/magpylib/CONTRIBUTING.md

 (coding-requ)=
 ## Coding Requirements

-- All code is well documented and all top level doc strings abide by the [Numpy docstring style](https://numpydoc.readthedocs.io/en/latest/format.html).
+- All code is well documented and all top level doc strings abide by the [NumPy docstring style](https://numpydoc.readthedocs.io/en/latest/format.html).
 - All unit tests are running.
 We recommend using the [Pytest](https://docs.pytest.org/en/7.4.x/) package.
 - New unit tests are written aiming for 100% code coverage.
 We use [Coverage](https://coverage.readthedocs.io/en/) to test this.
 - [Pylint](https://pylint.readthedocs.io/en/stable/) rates your code 10/10 and there are no formatting issues reported (e.g. line-too-long).